 - The Ultimate Guide to Content Curation

 The high level bullets above are what Curata enters into the field “Pyramid” within its editorial calendar in Curata CMP.
-Attributing an individual piece of content to a specific pyramid enables you to analyze the pipeline impact of all pieces of content within that pyramid; for example, marketing leads generated per pyramid.
-(To see these analytics for Curata’s own content marketing process in action, feel free to schedule a demo with our content marketing experts.)
+Attributing an individual piece of content to a specific pyramid enables you to analyze the pipeline impact of all pieces of content within that pyramid.
+For example, the marketing leads generated per pyramid.
+(To see these analytics for Curata’s content marketing process in action, feel free to schedule a demo with our content marketing experts.)

-Part of your content strategy should include the identification and development of personas which represent segments of your audience to give your content marketing team a better understanding of your audience.
+Content strategy should identify and develop personas that represent audience segments to give you a better understanding of who you’re talking to when crafting communications.
 Key parts of each persona include:

 - Persona Name: This name is entered into the editorial calendar under the “Persona” field for each piece of content.
 Examples of what Curata includes in this field include: Digital Marketing Darla; Editor Elaine; and Marketing Operations Michael.